 Ideas for virtual events

-As much as possible, we encourage taking advantage of what was learnt about virtual cooperation during the state of emergency and also organising events online.
+As much as possible, we encourage also organising events online.
 During the ErasmusDays, you can also highlight how international virtual and physical cooperation can complement each other.
 Here are a few ideas for virtual events:

 - Facebook or Instagram live